opil/documentation/docs/admin/SAN/opil_server_san_install.md

 ### Stopping SAN
 1) Find the terminal where the SAN is running.
 2) Press Ctrl+C.
-3) SAN will stop all running update threads and automatically clean up dangling information from the OCB server.
+3) SAN will stop all running update threads and automatically clean up dangling information from the OCB server. *Docker will not show SAN's successful stop message, but as long as the server was cleaned up (no more graphs on HMI), shutdown was successful.*

 ## Where to next?